 We’re slightly obsessed with measurement at EffWorks.
 With good reason.
 Quality, standardised and planned measurement is crucial to effectiveness.
 Recently several industry bodies collaborated with Whistl and the Royal Mail to develop a new way to measure success in direct mail – JICMAIL.

-Advertising mail is the third largest media channel in the UK.
+Advertising mail is the third-largest media channel in the UK.
 According to Les Binet and Peter Field’s report Media in Focus, published by the IPA last year, it delivers a good balance of both brand activation and brand-building effects.
-But until now there have not been any independent, industry standard measurement metrics to measure success.
+But until now there have not been any independent, industry-standard measurement metrics to measure success.

 JICMAIL provides valuable insights on the impact of mail for your client’s specific sector, allowing you to benchmark your investment against other media.
 It also reveals the commercial actions consumers take as a direct result of receiving mail.
-The data is captured by global market research agency Kantar TNS, using a diary that follows each piece of mail over a four-week period, across a sample size of 1,000 UK households.
+The data is captured by global market research agency Kantar TNS, using a diary that follows each piece of mail over a four-week period, across a panel of 1,000 UK households.

 “It takes courage and a cultural inquisitiveness about measurement to really crack effective marketing”

-Jonathan Harman Managing Director of Media, Royal Mail
+Jonathan Harman Managing Director of Media, Royal Mail MarketReach

 All this is timely, coming as it does in the same year that the IPA and Gain Theory plan to publish their new report into measurement across all media.
 It is also important because time and time again studies show that mail performs.
 The IPA Touchpoints survey’s 6 (2015) and 7 (2016) demonstrated an across the board rise in the likelihood that people would respond to mail in a number of ways.